jletey/PoBT/README.md

 | 7 | Size of each category of distances between sites |
 | 8 | Maximum allowed plus/minus distance between a strong and weak site |

 I had originally sought out to do this project in [MatLab](https://www.mathworks.com), but with the fact that we're running our code with super big data (and for the sake of your and my sanity), I have decided to use [Python](https://www.python.org), with [Jupyter Notebook](http://jupyter.org), for this project.
-I read in the chromosomes from a fasta file called $\texttt{SGDv3.fasta}$ and the associated PSSM to the transcription factor from the tamo file called $\texttt{yeast.tamo}$.
-Before we continue, let's first read in $\texttt{input.txt}$.
+I read in the chromosomes from a fasta file called `SGDv3.fasta` and the associated PSSM to the transcription factor from the tamo file called `yeast.tamo`.
+Before we continue, let's first read in `input.txt`.

 ## Part 2 : Analyzing the Hits